Referring an Academic Integrity Case

-Referrals generally fall into two categories: academic misconduct and/or behavioral misconduct.
+Referrals generally fall into two categories: academic integrity and/or behavioral misconduct.

-Please direct all questions and referrals regarding academic misconduct to the Coordinator for Academic Misconduct, CAB 111, (615) 898-2880.
+Please direct all questions and referrals regarding academic misconduct to the Director of Academic Integrity, CAB 111, (615) 898-2533.

-All behavioral referrals will be linked to the remainder of the offenses listed and should be directed to the Office of Student Conduct.
+All behavioral misconduct referrals should be directed to the Office of Student Conduct.

-- Referral must include a copy of the academic work in question as well as any supporting evidence to substantiate the claim of misbehavior.
+The submitted form must include a copy of the academic work in question as well as any supporting evidence to substantiate the claim of academic integrity violation.

 - Plagiarism referrals must include a copy of the sources suspected of being used improperly.